ON THIS PAGE

 At the beginning of an expression, used to denote where the command begins, where there might be some ambiguity. |

-[edit system login class test] user@host# set permissions interface user@host# set permissions interface-control user@host# set allow-commands "(^show) (log|interfaces|policer))|(^monitor)" With the above configuration, the users assigned to the test
+[edit system login class test] user@host# set permissions interface user@host# set permissions interface-control user@host# set allow-commands "(^show) (log|interfaces|policer))|(^monitor)" With the preceding configuration, the users assigned to the test

-from the operational and configuration mode.
-The For the first filter, the commands specified include the |
+configuration.
+The For the first filter, the commands specified include the

 $ |